Violence against women: By criminal groups

-Because of the illegal nature of trafficking, reliable data on its extent is very limited.
+Because of the illegal nature of trafficking, reliable data on its extent is limited.
 The WHO states "Current evidence strongly suggests that those who are trafficked into the sex industry and as domestic servants are more likely to be women and children."

-A 2006 study in Europe on trafficked women found that the women were subjected to serious forms of abuse, such as physical or sexual violence, that affected their physical and mental health.
+A 2006 study in Europe on trafficked women found that the women were subjected to serious forms of abuse, such as physical or sexual violence, affecting their physical and mental health.

-Forced prostitution is prostitution that takes place as a result of coercion by a third party.
-In forced prostitution, the party/parties who force the victim to be subjected to unwanted sexual acts exercise control over the victim.
+Forced prostitution is prostitution resulting from coercion by a third party.
+In forced prostitution, the party/parties who force the victim to be subjected to unwanted sexual acts exercise coercive control over the victim.

-Intimate partner related violence
+Domestic violence

-While "domestic violence" or "family violence" can be used to refer to violence between any family members, intimate partner violence refers to violence between intimate partners.

 Violence related to acquiring a partner

-Single women and women who are economically independent have been vilified by certain groups of men.
+Single and economically independent women have been vilified by certain groups of men.
 In Hassi Messaoud in Algeria in 2001, mobs targeted single women, attacking 95 and killing at least six and, in 2011, similar attacks happened again throughout Algeria.

 Stalking is unwanted or obsessive attention by an individual or group toward another person, often manifested through persistent harassment, intimidation, or following/monitoring of the victim.
-Stalking is often understood as "course of conduct directed at a specific person that would cause a reasonable person to feel fear".
-Although stalkers are frequently portrayed as being strangers, they are most often known people, such as former or current partners, friends, colleagues or acquaintances.
+Stalking is often understood as "a course of conduct directed at a specific person that would cause a reasonable person to feel fear.".
+Although stalkers are frequently portrayed as strangers, they are most often known people, such as former or current partners, friends, colleagues or acquaintances.
 In the U.S., a survey by NVAW found that only 23% of female victims were stalked by strangers.
-Stalking by partners can be very dangerous, as sometimes it can escalate into severe violence, including murder.
+Stalking by partners can be very dangerous, as it sometimes escalates into severe violence, including murder.
 Police statistics from the 1990s in Australia indicated that 87.7% of stalking offenders were male and 82.4% of stalking victims were female.

-An acid attack is the act of throwing acid onto someone with the intention of injuring or disfiguring them.
-Women and girls are the victims in 75-80% of cases, and are often connected to domestic disputes, including dowry disputes, and refusal of a proposal of marriage, or of sexual advances.
-The acid is usually thrown at the faces, burning the tissue, often exposing and sometimes dissolving the bones.
-The long term consequences of these attacks include blindness and permanent scarring of the face and body.
-Such attacks are common in South Asia, in countries such as Bangladesh, Pakistan, India; and in Southeast Asia, especially in Cambodia.
+An acid attack is the act of throwing acid at someone with the intention of injuring or disfiguring them.
+Women and girls are the victims in 75–80% of cases and are often connected to domestic disputes, including dowry disputes, refusal of a marriage proposal, or sexual advances.
+The acid is usually thrown at the face, burning tissue, often exposing and sometimes dissolving the bones.
+The long-term consequences of these attacks include blindness and permanent scarring of the face and body.
+Such attacks are most common in South Asia, in countries such as Bangladesh, Pakistan, and India; and in Southeast Asia, especially in Cambodia.